Luxendo/luxendo-image/README.md

 This document was written by

-- Jan Roden, Senior Software Architect
+- Jan Roden, Senior Software Architect at Luxendo
 - Balint Balazs, Senior Software Architect

 Feedback can be sent to [software.luxendo@bruker.com](mailto:software.luxendo@bruker.com)